 The first big trip of the year is for a friend's wedding in Vietnam.
 We'll be spending a few weeks there as it's my first time and stopping briefly in Tokyo on the way home.

-The spring sees me exploring some new and familiar territory in Florida, New York City, Houston, and San Francisco.
+The spring sees me exploring new and familiar territory in Florida, New York City, Houston, and San Francisco.

 More road trips in Texas are a given, and there's plenty of room left for the unexpected!